Houses in multiple occupation (HMOs)

 How will the Planning application be assessed?

-To assess applications for the erection, conversion, extension or alteration of a property to a house in multiple occupation , we will use the National Planning Policy Framework (NPPF), saved Polices set out in the Council Unitary Development Plan (UDP), and the Supplementary Planning Document: Maintaining Sustainable Communities.
+To assess applications for the erection, conversion, extension or alteration of a property to a house in multiple occupation , we will use the National Planning Policy Framework (NPPF), local plan polices in the Core Strategy and Urban Core Plan and Development and Allocations Plan and the Supplementary Planning Document: Maintaining Sustainable Communities.

 You can obtain pre-application advice on the issues to be considered and information required to be supplied for a HMO planning application through the Council's pre-application service.
 View details of this service.